How to buy and sell Facebook shares

 You can buy Facebook shares via IG’s share dealing service, using your desktop or the IG app.
 Simply follow these four steps to buy Facebook shares:

-- Open an IG share dealing account
+- Open an IG share dealing account: you can open your account here, it only takes a few minutes

 - Log in to your account: once you’re logged in, go to ‘My IG dashboard’